174 lbs in kg: A practical guide to Weight Conversion and Understanding Your Body Mass

 Q6: I'm 174 lbs, and my BMI is considered overweight.
 What should I do?

 A6: If your BMI indicates you are overweight, it’s recommended to consult with a doctor or registered dietitian.
-They can help you create a personalized plan that includes a balanced diet and regular exercise, tailored to your needs and health status.
+And they can help you create a personalized plan that includes a balanced diet and regular exercise, meant for your needs and health status.
 Gradual changes to your lifestyle are more sustainable than drastic measures.

 Conclusion: A Holistic Approach to Weight Management